Imperial Russian Army: French invasion of Russia

-1813 Campaign in Germany
+1813 campaign in Germany

 As the French retreated, the Russians pursued them into Poland and Prussia, causing the Prussian Corps under Ludwig Yorck von Wartenburg that had been formerly a part of the Grande Armée to ultimately change sides in the Convention of Tauroggen.
 This soon forced Prussia to declare war on France, and with its mobilisation, for many Prussian officers serving in the Russian Army to leave, creating a serious shortage of experienced officers in the Russian Army.
 After the death of Kutuzov in early 1813, command of the Russian Army passed to Peter Wittgenstein.
 The campaign was noted for the number of sieges the Russian Army conducted and a large number of Narodnoe Opolcheniye (irregular troops) that continued to serve in its ranks until newly trained recruits could reach the area of combat operations.
-Aleksey Petrovich Yermolov emerged as one of the leading and talented senior commanders of the army, participating in many important battles, including the Battle of Leipzig.
+Aleksey Yermolov emerged as one of the leading and talented senior commanders of the army, participating in many important battles, including Kulm and Leipzig.

 In 1813 Russia gained territory in the Baku area of the Caucasus from Qajar Iran as much due to the news of Napoleon's defeat in 1812 as the fear by the Shah of a new campaign against him by the resurgent Russian Army where the 1810 campaign led by Matvei Platov failed.
 This was immediately used to raise new regiments, and to begin creating a greater foothold in the Caucasus.
+General Pyotr Kotlyarevsky distinguished himself in the Iranian war, defeating the Iranians at Lankaran and other places.
 By the early 19th century, the empire also was firmly ensconced in Alaska reached via Cossack expeditions to Siberia, although only a rudimentary military presence was possible due to the distance from Europe.